AP FACT CHECK: Indiana candidates make misleading claims

 “The most recent (tax increase) is always the largest because of inflation,” Purdue University economist Larry DeBoer told the AP at the time.

-The state’s largest tax increase in history, when inflation is included, was likely approved in 1983 when sales, income and corporate taxes were increased to boost revenue during the recession, DeBoer said.
+The state’s largest tax increase in history, when inflation is included, was likely approved in 1983 when sales, income and corporate taxes were increased to boost revenue during the recession, DeBoer.

 AP writer Brian Slodysko in Indianapolis contributed to this report.